Die Hauptstadt, Capricorn

 So there was something else going on beneath the surface.
 This fact put Werner somewhat more at ease with what he had just done.
 Still, he felt like he was walking on unstable ground.
 Treason…

 Kleine returned a moment later, sporting conducting gloves over his hands and carrying two pairs of conducting gloves under his arm.
-He quickly threw them to Nico and Brandt, who both put them on quickly before moving to transmute the wound over the captain’s abdomen.
+He threw them to Nico and Brandt, who both put them on quickly before moving to transmute the wound over the hauptmann’s abdomen.

 “Whatever you’re saying I should remember, I don’t,” Werner said calmly, glancing briefly again at Gilbert’s missing hand, then at Weingartner.
 “I’ve been told that I was manipulated by the Augen and that you were working alongside them.”